DraconDev/css-peek-pro/README.md

-# CSS Peak Pro
+# CSS Peek Pro

 **Enhanced CSS navigation with smart scoping and customizable discovery modes**

-CSS Peak Pro is a powerful VSCode extension that helps you navigate between your HTML/JS/TS files and their CSS styling.
-Unlike the original CSS Peak, it uses smart scoping to show only relevant CSS rules, reducing noise in large projects.
+CSS Peek Pro is a powerful VSCode extension that helps you navigate between your HTML/JS/TS files and their CSS styling.
+Unlike the original CSS Peek, it uses smart scoping to show only relevant CSS rules, reducing noise in large projects.

 ## Features

 ### 🎯 Smart CSS Discovery

 - **Hover** over any class, ID, or element to see its CSS properties
 - **Ctrl+Click** to jump to the CSS definition
 - **Find All References** (Shift+F12) from CSS files to see where selectors are used
 - **Smart Import Detection** - Automatically finds CSS linked via `<link>` tags in HTML or `import`/`require` statements in JS/TS

 ### 🧠 Intelligent Scoping Modes